 Containers must not exceed 50 pounds in weight.

-Labeling containers is optional to identify the container as recyclable material.
+Labeling containers is required to identify the container as recyclable material.
 Recycling labels are available at the Phoenix House, Bowers Building, Public Works and Mendham Borough Library.

 If you have any questions, concerns, complaints (or compliments),